News

 • Join our community of map-makers on the Profantasy forum and/or the Facebook group.

-(Download the FCW file)
+(Download the FCW source file of the map)

 About the author: Lorelei was my very first D&D character I created more years back than i’d like to remember.
 When I decided to venture into creating maps for my and others rpgs, I thought I owed it to her to name myself Lorelei Cartography, since it was her that led me to the wonderful world of tabletop gaming in the first place.
 Since then I have been honored to have worked with companies such as WizKids, Pelgrane Press, and ProFantasy.